microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 ![Download .NET Core](DownloadNETCore.png)

 ### Task 2 - Perform the migration - The csproj
-As mentionned, .NET Core is in the Preview state.
-We also need a prelimenary version of Visual Studio.
+As mentioned, .NET Core is in the Preview state.
+We also need a preliminary version of Visual Studio.
 Again, the VM is setup for you and Visual Studio 2019 Preview is alreday installed.
-If you need to install it on your own box, here is the link: https://visualstudio.microsoft.com/fr/vs/preview/.
+If you need to install it on your own box, here is the link: [https://visualstudio.microsoft.com/vs/preview/](https://visualstudio.microsoft.com/vs/preview/).

 Let's open the solution using Visual Studio 2019 Preview:
 1. In Windows Explorer, navigate to `C:\XAMLIslandsLab\Lab\Exercise3\01-Start\ContosoExpenses` and double click on the `ContosoExpenses.sln` solution.